-The mapping exercise also revealed that while there are some "traditional" pornography producers left in Sweden (Johan Vilde and K-PROD), most production nowadays exists on forums like Scandalbeauties where so-called glamour models can upload and sell pornographic content.
+The mapping exercise also revealed that while there are some "traditional" pornography producers left in Sweden (Johan Vilde and K-PROD), most production nowadays exists on forums like Scandalbeauties where so-called "glamour models" can upload and sell pornographic content.
 While some of the content is free, most has to be purchased by consumers.
 The women who upload images and films retain a certain percentage of the earnings, and the forums take a 20-50% earnings cut.
 In a way, we witness the conglomeration of production and distribution, where online distributors indirectly own the production of pornography.
 Just like a traditional pornography producer, Scandalbeauties actively recruits women, pressures them to post images regularly and engage in more extreme acts (like pressuring women to switch from Scandalbeauties to Sinnergirls) and earns profits off of their images and films.
 From a "business" perspective, it makes sense: why go through the trouble of producing pornography - recruiting not only the woman but also the men to be filmed with her, renting a studio and equipment, and developing the film - when you can sit back, travel abroad, and hardly do any work by owning a pornography "amateur" website that continually draws in money?
 And it is not small amounts of money we are talking about: with 2.8 million visitors from 171 different countries consuming 131 million minutes of content per year, the forum Scandalbeauties alone draws in 4,7 million SEK in yearly profits.

 It is also important to note how terms used by pornography forums, like "blogs", "models", and "glamour", all mirror our popular culture.
-This allows the pornography industry to disguise the actual content of the images and films produced, and the conditions faced by many of the women involved in the industry.
+This allows the industry to disguise the actual content of the images and films produced, and the conditions faced by many of the women involved in the industry.
 The phrase "Why settle on likes when you can make money?" is an ingenious, calculated message formulated by pornographers, intended to appeal to young women already burdened with the societal pressures of being seen.
 Danish pornography producer Birka Model's tagline "Out of sight, out of mind" epitomizes the way in which young people are conditioned into believing that their value is measured by whether or not they are "seen" - for instance, how many "likes" or "followers" they attain on social media.
 This, in combination with the fact that the patriarchal society we live in leaves women constantly bombarded with images of the hypersexualized female body, sheds light on why the step from receiving "likes" for sexualized images to selling the images is a narrow one.
 Like other parts of the sex industry, where prostitution is disguised under the label "sugardaddy dating" and traffickers are termed "lover boys", pornography provides another instance of "sugar coating" where exploitation of vulnerability is disguised through terms like "blogs" and "glamour modelling".
-Scandalbeauties has even adopted a new form of "lover boy" recruitment method, by employing young, good looking men who can prey on and lure young girls into their grip.
-These forums have vested interests in normalizing pornography while disguising the pornography industry's exploitative nature, so that the demand for pornography, and thus their profits, increases.
+Forums like Scandalbeauties have vested interests in normalizing pornography while disguising the industry's exploitative nature, so that the demand for pornography, and thus their profits, increases.